google/rekall/docs/Manual/Plugins/Incoming/LinuxVADMap.md

     * Default: 9223372036854775808', method: "Method to list processes (Default uses\
     \ all methods). (type: ChoiceArray)\n\n\n* Valid Choices:\n    - InitTask\n\n\n\
-    * Default: InitTask", phys_task: 'Physical addresses of task structs. (type: ArrayIntParser)

-    ', pid: 'One or more pids of processes to select. (type: ArrayIntParser)
+    * Default: InitTask", pids: 'One or more pids of processes to select. (type: ArrayIntParser)

-    ', proc_regex: A regex to select a process by name., start: 'Start reading from this page. (type: IntParser)
+    ', proc_regex: 'A regex to select a process by name. (type: RegEx)

+    ', start: 'Start reading from this page. (type: IntParser)

     * Default: 0', task: 'Kernel addresses of task structs. (type: ArrayIntParser)

-    ', task_head: 'Use this as the first task to follow the list. (type: IntParser)

     ', verbosity: 'An integer reflecting the amount of desired output: 0 = quiet, 10 = noisy. (type: IntParser)